CoolNinja2009/Bell/README.md

 - **Channel grid** — one card per channel showing label, pulse duration, time schedule, and skip dates
 - **Channel on/off toggle** — turn a channel off to grey it out and lock all controls.
 Toggle it back on to restore editing.
 Save still works in either state.
 - **Run Now** — queue an immediate relay trigger for any channel
+- **Variable bell timings** — each schedule entry can have its own pulse duration.
+In the schedule array, plain `"HH:MM"` strings use the channel default; `{"time":"HH:MM","pulse_ms":N}` objects override per-entry.
+The ESP32 parses this directly from JSON and stores it in NVS — zero config needed on the device.
+- **Bulk add** — two tools under each channel's schedule (click "+ Bulk add"):
+  - **Paste** — paste multiple times at once, one per line (`HH:MM` or `HH:MM pulse_ms`).
+Skips duplicates, validates, sorts.
+  - **Range** — generate a repeating sequence ("every 45 min from 08:00 to 15:00").
+Optional pulse applies to all generated entries.
+Great for period bells.
 - **Add Channel** — dynamically add new relay channels (up to 24)
 - **History & analytics** — filterable event table, 14-day runs-per-day chart, CSV export
 - **Device log** — raw ESP32 log messages in real time